Travel & Transportation

 Domestic Air Travel

 Participation in frequent flyer programs is encouraged.
 All incentives are for your benefit and use.
 Air carrier selection cannot be biased by the traveler's frequent flyer affiliation.
 The lowest cost air travel should take precedence.
+Carleton will not reimburse travelers for tickets purchased with frequent flyer miles.

 International Air Travel